 Address: West Dean Gardens, West Dean, Chichester, West Sussex, PO18 0RX

-Leonardslee Gardens are Grade I listed which offer up beautiful displays of rhododendrons, azaleas, magnolias and camellias.
-There is 240 acres to explore, consisting of parkland, forests, lawns, the rock garden and the large lake.
+Leonardslee Gardens is Grade I listed and offers up beautiful displays of rhododendrons, azaleas, magnolias, and camellias.
+There are 240 acres to explore, consisting of parkland, forests, lawns, the rock garden and the large lake.
 Make sure to check out the wallabies in the wallaby enclosure too!

 Address: Leonardslee Lakes & Gardens, Brighton Road, Lower Beeding, Horsham, RH13 6PP

 One Garden is located in Stanmer Park, just North of Brighton.
 It is a new garden designed by Dominic Cole, known for his work on the Eden project.